snook9/arxiv_intelligence_ner_ws/README.md

 ## Credentials for AWS Comprehend setup

+The current web service can use the AWS Comprehend.
+If you would enable the AWS Comprehend, go in the 'config/config.ini' file and add the 'aws-comprehend' method to the parameter 'ner_methods'.
+Example for AWS Comprehend + Spacy:

+    ner_methods = aws-comprehend spacy

-Connect to your AWS account (or AWS academy account).
+You will also need to connect to your AWS account (or AWS academy account).
 For academy users, be sure to start the Lab.
 Copy and past the content of the Cloud Access AWS CLI into ~/.aws/credentials The file may look like: